Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins have a 4.23 team ERA that ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (155 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.